1. DraftKings Sportsbook Mobile App Illinois

 Frequently Asked Questions

 Yes, but sportsbooks still need approval from the Illinois Gaming Board.
 Seven Illinois casinos were granted Master Sports Wagering licenses that allow sportsbooks to ask for mobile betting approval.
 Penn National/Barstool Sportsbook at Argosy Casino in Alton could be the next sportsbook to go mobile.
-They were expected to launch March 16 before the COVID-19 shutdown.

 Illinois put in an “18-month” penalty box period for national sportsbooks.
 Illinois concluded that this would help local sportsbooks build their clientele before big U.S. retailers entered the market.
 However, due to Covid-19, Governor Pritzker signed an executive order to allow the companies to accept mobile registrations early.